learn-co-students/javascript-arrays-bootcamp-prep-000/README.md

 entrepreneurs[9];
 ```

++ Define a function `accessElementFromArray`.
+The function should return the third item in the array.

 ## Replacing an Element

 Replacing the value of an element in a JavaScript array is very similar to the equivalent in Ruby.
 Say you have an array of author names, and you would like to replace the second element, J. D. Salinger, with the string "Harper Lee".
 Since the second element has an index of 1, you simply reassign using the index number: